stanulilic/stanleyulili.com-old/_posts/2020-02-07-how-to-install-nodejs-and-npm-on-windows.md

 >
 ```

+To exit out of the REPL, type `.exit` or press `CTRL+D` once.
+You can also exit out by pressing `CTRL+C` twice.

-### Executing Node.js scripts on command line or terminal
+### Executing Node.js Scripts on Powershell or Command Prompt
 This method is the one that is commonly used to run Node.
 You will write Node.js code in a file with an extension of `.js`.

-We can see this clealy by writing our first "hello world" program.
+We can see this clealy by writing our first Node.js program.

 Let's start by creating a folder in the home directory to store our program.